conan-io/docs/reference/config_files/global_conf.rst

     tools.microsoft.bash:subsystem: The subsystem to be used when conanfile.win_bash==True.
 Possible values: msys2, msys, cygwin, wsl, sfu tools.microsoft.msbuild:installation_path: VS install path, to avoid auto-detect via vswhere, like C:/Program Files (x86)/Microsoft Visual Studio/2019/Community.
-Use empty string to disable tools.microsoft.msbuild:max_cpu_count: Argument for the /m when running msvc to build parallel projects tools.microsoft.msbuild:vs_version: Defines the IDE version when using the new msvc compiler tools.microsoft.msbuilddeps:exclude_code_analysis: Suppress MSBuild code analysis for patterns tools.microsoft.msbuildtoolchain:compile_options: Dictionary with MSBuild compiler options
+Use empty string to disable tools.microsoft.msbuild:max_cpu_count: Argument for the /m when running msvc to build parallel projects tools.microsoft.msbuild:vs_version: Defines the IDE version (15, 16, 17) when using the msvc compiler.
+Necessary if compiler.version specifies a toolset that is not the IDE default tools.microsoft.msbuilddeps:exclude_code_analysis: Suppress MSBuild code analysis for patterns tools.microsoft.msbuildtoolchain:compile_options: Dictionary with MSBuild compiler options
+    tools.microsoft:winsdk_version: Use this winsdk_version in vcvars
     tools.system.package_manager:mode: Mode for package_manager tools: 'check', 'report', 'report-installed' or 'install' tools.system.package_manager:sudo: Use 'sudo' when invoking the package manager tools in Linux (False by default) tools.system.package_manager:sudo_askpass: Use the '-A' argument if using sudo in Linux to invoke the system package manager (False by default)